 - 2. On the main filter (B): Make a mark on the cover.
 Unscrew the cover 3 to 4 turns with the socket. - 3.
 Repeat the procedure with the water separating prefilter (A). - 4.
 Wait at least 2 minutes to ensure the filter housings have drained properly. - 5.
-On the main filter: Unscrew the filter cover and lift it up slowly with the filter element. - 6.
-On the water separating prefilter: Unscrew the filter cover and lift it up slowly with the filter element.
+On the main filter: Unscrew and slowly lift the filter cover up with the filter element. - 6.
+On the water separating pre-filter: Unscrew and slowly lift the filter cover up with the filter element.